AdamRose1/Cloud_Hacking/Flaws.Cloud.md

 Step 1: Configure a new profile with these access keys.
 Since we have previously seen the target use the region of us-west-2, when we configure the user we will set this same region for the user.

-Step 2: Find out who you are: aws --profile testing4 iam get-user
+Step 2: Find out who this user is: aws --profile testing4 iam get-user

 ![image](https://github.com/AdamRose1/Cloud_Hacking/assets/93153300/35843a38-cb73-47dd-9742-025427f6b52b)